Lab 06 — Cloudflare Tunnel

 If nginx is running but cloudflared returns 502, verify the ingress rule uses

-http://localhost:8787 (not https; nginx is not running TLS here).
+http://localhost:8787 (not https; the nginx config does not run TLS).

 The tunnel connects but I get a Cloudflare 1033 “tunneled virtual network” error

-This usually means the tunnel was created in a “private network” routing mode rather than a public hostname mode.
+This usually means the tunnel was created in a private network routing mode rather than a public hostname mode.
 Verify:

 - Confirm